 Musical Aptitude Test 2:

-Children achieving 47 marks or above will be invited to attend Musical Aptitude Test 2 which is an individual test.
+Children achieving 50 marks** or above will be invited to attend Musical Aptitude Test 2 which is an individual test.
 Each child is allocated a 5 minute slot to perform on their preferred instrument/s (voice included).
 There is a totally free choice of piece(s) and children can perform on more than one instrument if they prefer.
-We can provide an accompanist if required or you may bring your own.
+It is not possible for candidates to bring their own accompanist, however we can provide an accompanist if required.
 There is also provision to play a cd backing track.

 Children that are indisposed on the test day (a medical certificate will be required) or have religious reasons for being unable to attend (proof will be required) will be offered one further date to attend.
 Notification must be within 12 hours of the tests taking place.